Understanding Discrimination Law

 Participants will learn how to:

-- Understand employee and employer responsibilities under anti-discrimination legislation; Describe reasonable steps to prevent and manage discrimination and harassment at work.
+- describe reasonable steps to prevent and manage discrimination and harassment at work

 How can staff training help reduce risk for an organisation?